google/flutter-desktop-embedding/README.md

 ```

 Alternately, you can place a `.flutter_location_config` file in the directory
-containing flutter-desktop-embedding, containng a path to the Flutter tree to
+containing flutter-desktop-embedding, containing a path to the Flutter tree to
 use, if you prefer not to have the Flutter tree next to
 flutter-desktop-emebbing.